Visiting Assistant Professor of Art and Art History

 Research Areas: identity; landscape; Arab art; Palestinian art; visual culture

-Tina Sherwell is an art historian; her research interests focus on the representation of landscape, place, and identity in the work of Palestinian and Arab artists.
-Her work focuses on questions of representations of homeland, belonging, loss and exile.
-Her research interests also lies in the different historical periods of the Arab world, including the anti-colonial struggle, modernity, heightened nationalism, and globalization that have framed the contexts of art production, its reception, and circulation.
+Tina Sherwell works across art practice, art history, and curating.
+Her art practice focuses on landscapes of Palestine, exploring questions of representations of scarred landscapes through mixed media, while her written work focuses on the representation of place and identity in relation to questions of homeland, belonging, loss, and exile in the work of Palestinian and Arab artists.
+Her research interests also lies in the different historical periods of the Arab world, including the anti-colonial struggle, heightened nationalism, and globalization that have framed the contexts of art production, its reception, and circulation.
 Her research interests also encompass visual cultural theory, in particular the role and importance of images in contemporary society.

 She was Head of the Contemporary Visual Art Program at Birzeit University (2017-2021) and worked on the development of the Faculty of Art, Music, and Design at the university, She was also the Director of Birzeit University Museum (2017-2018).
 She was Director of The International Academy of Art, Palestine (2007-2012 and 2013-2017).
 Previously she was Programme Leader of Fine Art at Winchester School of Art, University of Southampton (2005-2007).
 She was also Executive Director of the Virtual Gallery at Birzeit University and has worked with the Tate Online on their digital archives.
 She won the prize of Alexandria Biennele in 2001 for her map series of Palestine.